 How would I get tested for the Coronavirus?

-The recommendation is to obtain a respiratory panel first to rule out other respiratory viruses.
-If the panel is negative and symptoms or criteria indicate, your physician together with the West Central District Health Department will determine if you meet the criteria for a COVID-19 test.
+Your provider may order a respiratory panel first to rule out other respiratory viruses prior to testing for COVID-19 depending upon the circumstances.
 Not every person that wants to be tested can be.
 In order to ensure an adequate supply of testing and to preserve the resources for those that should be tested (defined by the CDC), testing is approved only for those people who need it.

 Your physician and West Central Public Health District (WCDHD) will together decide if you meet the criteria for testing.
 If you do, your physician will write an order for the test and our scheduling department will call you to schedule the date and time for specimen collection through our mobile testing lab.
-The mobile testing site is staffed by GPHealth healthcare workers and open Monday through Friday from 11 a.m. to 1 p.m.
-Patients need approval from their physician and WCDHD to be at the mobile site.
+The mobile testing site is staffed by GPHealth healthcare workers and open Monday through Friday from 11 a.m. to 5 p.m.
+Patients need approval from their physician or WCDHD to be tested at the mobile site.
 This is not a walk-in testing site.

-- The GPHealth laboratory will process specimen and send it to the Nebraska Public Health Lab
+- The GPHealth laboratory will process specimen and send it to the appropriate lab for testing

 - The test takes approximately 72 hours depending on capacity

 - You will be asked to self-isolate until test results are available